uhasker/getting-things-done-in-next-js/src/chapter9/02-typography-utilities.md

 ### Font Size

-You can change the font size:
+You can change the font size using the `text-*` utility classes.

+Consider the following example:

 ```jsx
 export default function Home() {